NT-SAY/password/README.md

-this simple password generator than i want to apgrade
+this simple password generator than i want to apgrade.
+You can traning brutfors with this code